jp1971/cpss/readme.txt

 = 1.3 =
 * The [page_title] tag is now replaced on the front-end when used in the Message field in the CPSS settings pane.
+* CPSS can now be used in a loop.
+IMPORTANT!!!
+This change required the id #cpss-form to unique ids (i.e. #cpss-form-1, cpss-form-2, etc.).
+This was addressed in the CSS that ships with the plugin.
+However, if you are using the id #cpss-form in your custom CSS, you will need to change it from #cpss-form to form[id*='cpss-form-'].

 = 1.2 =
 * Bringing over Bootstrap form styles and prefixing them with id.
 Bootstrap is no longer needed to style form.